Lou Rawls: Career

 After graduating from Dunbar Vocational High School, he sang briefly with Cooke in the Teenage Kings of Harmony, a gospel group, and then with the Holy Wonders.
 In 1951, he replaced Cooke in the Highway QC's after Cooke departed to join The Soul Stirrers in Los Angeles.
 Rawls was hired by the Chosen Gospel Singers and moved to Los Angeles, where he joined the Pilgrim Travelers.

 In 1955, Rawls enlisted in the United States Army as a paratrooper in the 82nd Airborne Division.
 He served in B Co 2/505th Parachute Infantry and made 26 jumps.
 He left the Army three years later as a Sergeant and rejoined the Pilgrim Travelers (then known as the Travelers).
 In 1958, while touring the South with the Travelers and Sam Cooke, Rawls was in a car crash.
 He was pronounced dead before arriving at the hospital, where he stayed in a coma for five and a half days.
 He spent a year recuperating, and it was several months before his memory returned.
 He considered the crash a life-changing event.

 With Dick Clark as master of ceremonies, Rawls was able to perform at the Hollywood Bowl in 1959.
 His first two singles were "Love, Love, Love" and "Walkin' (For Miles)" for Shar-Dee Records, a label owned by Herb Alpert.
+In 1960, Rawls recorded "The Waterboy" for Candix Records as Russ Regan and the Rowdies.
+He also recorded the singles "In My Little Black Book" and "80 Ways" for the label.
+In July 1961, Rawls was discovered at the Pandora's Box nightclub in Los Angeles by producer Nick Venet, and subsequently signed to Capitol Records.

-"In My Little Black Book" and "80 Ways" were released a year later by Candix Records.
-In 1962 he signed a contract with Capitol Records and sang backing vocals on "Bring It On Home to Me" and "That's Where It's At", both written by Cooke.
+In 1962, Rawls sang backing vocals on "Bring It On Home to Me" and "That's Where It's At", both written by Cooke.
 Rawls charted with a cover of "Bring It On Home to Me" in 1970 (with the title shortened to "Bring It On Home").